Continuity, Uniqueness and Long-Term Behavior of Nash Flows Over Time: Technical overview

 One can give explicit bounds on $T$ in terms of the instance and $\linit$; we do so in \Cref{sec:longterm}.
+Note that in the theorem we show that after time $T$ \emph{all} labels change as {per the thin flow direction} $\lambda$.
+This is a stronger notion of steady state than asking only that queues change with the right rates as described in \Cref{sec:intro}.
+We will use the stronger notion as the definition of steady state. {We will also refer to $\lambda$ as \emph{the steady state direction}.}

-For uniqueness and continuity, the theorem is applied with $\Einf = E^*_{\linit}$.
-The choice $\Einf = \emptyset$ is of independent interest: it corresponds to a real equilibrium trajectory with no artificial free arcs.
+For uniqueness and continuity, the theorem is applied {to the current shortest path network}, with $\Einf = E^*_{\linit}$.
+The choice $\Einf = \emptyset$ is of independent interest: it corresponds to a real equilibrium trajectory on a given instance with no artificial free arcs.
 As mentioned earlier, \CCO{} proved the following: \begin{theorem}[\CCO] Consider an instance satisfying the following \emph{inflow condition}: the inflow rate $u_0$ does not exceed the minimum capacity of an $s$-$t$-cut in the network $G=(V,E)$.
-Then for any feasible initial condition $\linit$, after some finite time all queues remain constant; that is, there exists $T$ such that $\l'_v(\theta) = 1$ for all $v \in V$ and $\theta \geq T$. \end{theorem} (Their theorem was stated for $\linit$ corresponding to the empty network, but their approach extends directly to arbitrary initial conditions.)
+Then for any feasible initial condition $\linit$, after some finite time all queues remain constant; that is, there exists a $T$ such that $\l'_v(\theta) = 1$ for all $v \in V$ and $\theta \geq T$. \end{theorem} (Their theorem was stated for $\linit$ corresponding to the empty network, but their approach extends directly to arbitrary initial conditions.)
 Our result for $\Einf = \emptyset$ thus removes the inflow condition, while modifying the notion of ``steady state'' appropriately.

 Proving \Cref{thm:longterm} constitutes the bulk of the technical work in this paper.
 Our approach has its genesis in the proof of \Cref{thm:CCO} by \CCO, but generalizing their result is by no means straightforward.
-It is not the introduction of free arcs that cause difficulty, but rather violation of the inflow condition.
+It is not the introduction of free arcs that causes difficulty, but rather the violation of the inflow condition.
 We will now give a high-level sketch of our approach, highlighting the main new difficulties and novelties compared to \CCO.
 The detailed proof can be found in \Cref{sec:longterm}.

 Let us first summarize the approach taken by \CCO{} under the inflow condition and $\Einf = \emptyset$.
-They first pose and answer the following question (paraphrased): \emph{which choices of initial condition $\linit$ have the property that $\l(\theta) = \linit + \lambda \theta$ is immediately an equilibrium trajectory?} (In their case, the thin flow direction $\lambda$ is the all-ones vector.)
+They first pose and answer the following question (paraphrased): \emph{which choices of initial condition $\linit$ have the property that $\l(\theta) = \linit + \lambda \theta$ is immediately an equilibrium trajectory?} (In their case, the steady-state direction $\lambda$ is the all-ones vector.)
 They show that the answer is provided in full by considering the following primal-dual LP: